Blog Layout

 • How can we make sure that intersectional solidarity is at the heart of our responses and that the voices of those affected are centred?

-The speakers will be Joe Munnelly, who has a PhD in Humanitarian and Development studies graduating from UCD’s Centre for Humanitarian Action, and Bulelani Mfaco, who is one of the Spokespersons for the Movement of Asylum Seekers in Ireland (MASI).
-The moderator for this webinar is Dr Caroline Murphy CEO for Comhlámh.
+The speakers will be Joe Munnelly, a PhD in Humanitarian and Development studies graduating from UCD’s Centre for Humanitarian Action; Bulelani Mfaco, one of the Spokespersons for the Movement of Asylum Seekers in Ireland (MASI); and Sarah Kelleher, CEO of Lourdes Youth & Community Services (LYCS).
+The moderator for this webinar is Dr Caroline Murphy, CEO of Comhlámh.

 Biographies